alibaba/ChatUI/README.md

 ## Features

-- The best practice for chatbot interaction and design based on our experience of Alime Chatbot
+- 😎**Best Practices**: The best practice for chat interaction based on our experience of Alime Chatbot
-- Written in TypeScript with predictable static types
+- 🛡**TypeScript**: Written in TypeScript with predictable static types
-- Responsive design to adapt automatically to whatever device
+- 📱**Responsive**: Responsive design to adapt automatically to whatever device
-- Accessibility support and get the certification from Accessibility Research Association
+- ♿**Accessibility**: Accessibility support and get the certification from Accessibility Research Association
-- Powerful theme customization in every detail
+- 🎨**Theming**: Powerful theme customization in every detail
-- Internationalization support for dozens of languages
+- 🌍 **International**: Internationalization support for dozens of languages

 ## Environment Support